 - The Attendance Officer (Mrs Lilley) and H&S committee will monitor lateness.
 They will offer support where appropriate.
 However, parents who persistently drop children off late despite support from school will be referred to the County Attendance Team

 - Staff will release children at 3pm from their respective doors to a responsible adult that is known to school

 - KS1 children will only be released to a sibling over 16 years of age.

 - KS2 children may be released to a sibling of secondary school age.

-- In Y5 / 6 parents can if they wish request that pupils walk to and from school.
-However, the LCC Legal Department advised that given the location of the school – there needs tobe some discussion and agreement with school as to whether the children can walk home safely.
-So in light of this, parents will need to apply to the H&S committee – who will look at each individual case.
-They will consider location of house from school, roads that will need to be crossed, any special needs the children might have, the time of the children leaving school – for example in the winter it is dark after extra‐curricular activities.
+- In Y5/6 parents can if they wish request that pupils walk to and from school.
+However, the LCC Legal Department has advised that given the location of the school – there needs to be some discussion and agreement with school as to whether the children can walk home safely.
+Therefore, in light of this, parents will need to apply to the H&S committee – who will look at each individual case.
+They will consider location of house from school, roads that will need to be crossed, any special needs the children might have, the time of the children leaving school – for example in the winter it is dark after extra-curricular activities.

 - The school then requires written parental consent for their children in years 5 and 6 only to walk to and from school alone.

 - In the event of a child not being collected from school and school not being able to contact parents/ emergency contacts, after 60 mins the school will follow its child protection procedures and the police and social services will be informed.